Last Updated on

 You can live a happier life by having your teeth straighten to correct your bad bite.
 Dr. Michael McDermott offers professional orthodontic evaluations at four locations in Minnesota that are located in these cities:

-At McDermott Orthodontics, our orthodontist offers a variety of treatments that include:
+Dr. McDermott offers a variety of treatments that include:

-Call McDermott Orthodontics today to schedule your free consultation to learn more about the AcceleDent Aura device.
+Call McDermott Orthodontics today to schedule your free consultation to learn more about any treatment and overcome fear of orthodontic braces.

 13046 Falcon Drive